bachelor-2014/report/v2/software.md

 This way, every time the EvoBot needs to communicate with stepper motors, all that is needed is to write G-code to this socket.
-While this approach has proven to work throughout the project, it does seem vulnerable to IO failures.
+While this approach has proven to work throughout the project, it does seem vulnerable to IO failures and delay.
 A later project might look into improving on this method.

 ### Communication within the core

 The core is the one part of the architecture that functions entirely without the others.
-This means that it works under the assumption that no other components exists, and is only contacted from the outside in.
-It does, however, need to be in sync with the other components with regards to what is exposed for calling.
+This means that it still works under the assumption that no other parts of the architecture exists, and is only contacted from the outside in.
+It does, however, need to be in sync with the other parts with regards to what is exposed for calling.
 As mentioned, this is done through the shared configuration file.
-This configuration file dictates which components exists, coupled with a knowledge about which actions these components can perform, each action will be given and index and uniquely refer to a method on a component instance.
+This configuration file dictates which hardware components exists, coupled with a knowledge about which actions these components can perform, each action will be given and index and uniquely refer to a method on a component instance.
 This knowledge of component actions is for now only stored in the configuration, but it should be trivial to read it from a configuration somewhere.
 For now we did not want to introduce complexity and maintenance by having a new often-changing configuration file while the system was developed, nor would we want to store this information in the current configuration as it would require the information to be duplicated on all components, or changing the structure of the file.

 In addition to the exposed actions, the core, of course, can also call itself.
 This is seen for instance with specialized functionality, such as computer vision,